 The state should set less stringent qualifications for licenses where it wants to encourage small business participation, such as licenses for small cultivators, simple processors, and retailers.
 Less stringent qualifications widen the potential applicant pool to include more small businesses and more diverse ownership.
 For example, regulators in several other states reported that their application qualifications are overly stringent because applicants are required to lease or purchase real estate before they apply.
-They said this requirement has been a significant barrier to small businesses and diversity, because many potential applicants do not have the resources to make real estate payments while their applications do not present a risk to the state because the license holder's facility and operating plans would need to be inspected and approved before it was allowed to handle marijuana.
+They said this requirement has been a significant barrier to small businesses and diversity, because many potential applicants do not have the resources to make real estate payments while their application is pending approval (a process which can take several months).
+Less stringent qualifications do not present a risk to the state because the license holder's facility and operating plans would need to be inspected and approved before it was allowed to handle marijuana.
 The only risk to the state is that fewer license holders would be able to quickly or successfully pass inspection and start operations.